-- Provide details of any dependencies upon the Home Office that would impact successful achievement of milestones detailed in this document which, when accepted, will form part of the contract. - Provide details of the impact, including commercial impacts, if any dependency is not met.
+- Provide details of any dependencies upon the Home Office that would impact successful delivery of milestones, products, projects, or services. - Provide details of the impact, including commercial impacts, if any dependency is not met. - Participate in the active management of dependencies during delivery. - State any assumptions made in respect of the Service. - State the impact, including the commercial impact, of any assumption being incorrect.

-- Participate in the active management of dependencies during delivery. - State any assumptions made in respect of the Service. - State the impact, including the commercial impact, of any assumption being incorrect. - Track adherence during build to the agreed architecture
+8. STRATEGIC REQUIREMENTS

-9. STRATEGIC REQUIREMENTS
+- The Supplier will be responsible for providing strong Delivery Management thought leadership capability to: - Champion Product-Centric ways of working across the department

-- The Supplier will be responsible for providing strong technical architecture leadership capability to: - Proactively deliver a re-use and convergence agenda in collaboration across Home Office portfolios. - Drive ongoing innovation and continuously look to industry improvements to make operational efficiencies and reduce costs. - Gaining approval of all new technical architecture through the Home Office TDA and will provide representation to TDA meetings when required. - The main purpose of this capability is to ensure that key Technical Architecture information is retained within HO DDaT in a way that allows new and existing stakeholders to easily understand and find / access it. - The Supplier will actively encourage and support the onboarding of civil servant technical architecture resources into the CTO and portfolio CTO teams, offering support and training to those resources as agreed with the Home Office.
+- Proactively deliver a re-use and convergence agenda in collaboration across Home Office portfolios. - Drive ongoing innovation and continuously look to industry improvements to increase value delivered by the products and ways of working - The main purpose of this capability is to ensure that key Delivery Management skills are retained within HO DDaT in a way that allows growth of the department's Delivery Management capability - The Supplier will actively encourage and support the onboarding of civil servant Delivery Management resources across the Home Office, offering support and training to those resources as agreed with the Home Office.